Last Updated on: 19th September 2023, 09:04 am

-Some tortoises live size-centric lifestyles.
-According to Biological Sciences, giant tortoises are slower and more sedentary due to their weight and size, while smaller tortoises are more mobile and active.
+Some tortoise species live size-centric lifestyles.
+According to Biological Sciences, giant tortoises are slow and sedentary due to their weight and size, while smaller tortoises are more mobile and active.

 Tortoises reach their maximum size within 1-10 years, with 5 years being the average.

 The sulcata is the largest pet tortoise, reaching 2-2 ½ feet and up to 100 pounds.
 Horsefield and Russian tortoises are 5-10 inches and 1.1 to 3 pounds, and Hermann’s reach 7 ½ inches and 7-8 pounds.